Creator / Sven Hassel

 - Military Maverick / Ragtag Bunch of Misfits: The penal soldiers often fit this trope in various ways, as do some of the people they meet.

 - Mood Whiplash: Drunken parties are often interrupted by the enemy attacking and the celebrants suddenly dying in brutal ways.

-- The Movie: Wheels Of Terror (AKA The Misfit Brigade) was made in 1988 with American actors.
+- The Movie: Wheels Of Terror (AKA The Misfit Brigade) starring Keith Szarabajka as the Old Man, was made in 1988 with American actors.
 Has some good scenes, but not regarded by fans as having the quality of Cross of Iron or Stalingrad (1993).